 manipulate (someone) by psychological means into questioning their own sanity

-Gaslighting is one of the most dangerous and harming practices in a toxic relationship, which might as well be considered as abusive:
+Gaslighting is one of the most dangerous and harming practices in a toxic relationship, which can be considered emotional abuse.

-- One partner is highly affecting the other’s mental state in a negative consistent manner through making them question reality, consistently denying the things they’ve said and done.
+- One partner is highly affecting the other’s mental state in a negative consistent manner by making them question their reality;

 - Some of the things toxic partners say (with intention of gaslighting) are: “I don’t know what you’re talking about.”, “You’re just imagining things.”, “It just happened in your imagination, what are you talking about?!”